-Dr. David MacDonald practices truly integrative veterinary medicine.
-Integrative medicine takes clinical data from a full spectrum of medical modalities, and utilizes all the available tools within these practices in order to investigate health and disease from many perspectives.
+Integrative veterinary medicine takes clinical data from a full spectrum of medical modalities, and utilizes all the available tools within these practices in order to investigate health and disease from many perspectives.
 This wealth of knowledge allows for the ability to integrate these medicines in a cohesive way that provides the best possible care for your pet, and ultimately the best outcomes.
 Rather than choosing a single approach, integrative veterinary medicine believes that synergistically integrating approaches is greater than the sum of each of its parts.

 In integrative veterinary medicine, an emphasis is placed on wellness and perpetuating health, not just treating disease when it happens.
 We strive to help keep animals healthy by integrating and interweaving the following into our daily lives and the lives of our patients: